rei/rei-cedar-docs/docs/foundation/motion/README.md

     </tr>
     <tr>
       <td>slow-in</td>
-      <td>Specifies a gradual acceleration in the action with a slow start and quick ending.
+      <td>Specifies a gradual acceleration in the action with a slow start and a quick ending.
 Also known as ease-in.</td>
     </tr>
     <tr>
       <td>slow-out</td>
-      <td>Specifies a gradual deceleration in the action with a fast start and slow ending.
+      <td>Specifies a gradual deceleration in the action with a fast start and a slow ending.
 Also known as ease-out.</td>
     </tr>
     <tr>
       <td>timeline</td>
-      <td>A horizontal representation of a scene's elements, timing and keyframes.</td>
+      <td>A horizontal representation of a scene's elements, timing, and keyframes.</td>
     </tr>
     <tr>
       <td>transition</td>